-4th Grade NAEP Reading and Math Gaps Percentage Scoring At or Above Proficient in Delaware
+4th Grade NAEP Reading and Math Gaps Percentage Scoring At or Above Proficient in Kentucky

 Despite growing enrollments, demographic changes and the persistence of achievement gaps, some SREB states made promising gains in reading and math achievement between 2009 and 2019.
 Fourth graders in Mississippi made significant progress in both subjects and at both benchmark levels.
 Louisiana and Tennessee also saw gains in both subjects and for both benchmarks.
-But too few fourth graders in all SREB states are meeting benchmarks that put them on track for successful academic careers.
+But too few fourth graders in all SREB states are meeting academic careers.